-Worship on Sunday mornings at 9:30 am, in the sanctuary or via Livestream will continue.
+Worship on Sunday mornings at 9:30 am, in the sanctuary or via livestream.
 COVID restrictions are in place for all those in the building–everyone (including those fully vaccinated) must wear a mask covering nose and mouth at all times and maintain physical distancing.

-On Wednesdays at 9:00 pm, join us in a quiet, dark sanctuary for Selah.
+On Wednesdays at 9:00 pm, join us for Selah.
+During the winter months, it will be held online only, streamed to our Facebook page.
+All services are also available in the archive (posted about 30 minutes following the end of the service).
 Selah is a musical witness to the creative Word of God – ancient, eternal, and always with us.
 The lyrics come directly from ancient scripture, the melody newly composed, accompanied by spontaneous improvisation in strings: God’s ancient, new, and creative Word embodied in healing music.
 You are welcome to meditate on the words, or simply let the music wash over you like a sound bath.
 Once finished, the musicians will stop playing and someone will read a prayer to close.
 A time of silence will be observed.

 Please call the church at 651-646-6549 to reach the pastor.

 Bethlehem Lutheran Church in-the-Midway is a community of believers created by God, redeemed by Jesus Christ and empowered by the Holy Spirit.
 As the body of Christ we worship joyfully, witness faithfully and serve compassionately through word and deed among God’s people.